Elektroblock/groundStation/readme.md

 > [!CAUTION]
 > Work in Progress!

-*GroundStation* is one piece of a project that ist trying to send images and data from a Weather Balloon to earth.
+*GroundStation* is one piece of a project that ist trying to send images and data from a weather balloon to earth.

 ### ToDo's: